Open-Agriculture/AgIsoStack-plus-plus/CONTRIBUTING.md

 Our code style rules and PR reviews are based loosely on Autosar's `Guidelines for the use of the C++14 language in critical and safety-related systems` and `MISRA C++` suggestions and try to ensure the highest quality possible.

 * Contributions must follow the style defined in our `.clang-format` and `.cmake-format` files.
 You can ensure you pass this check by running `find . -iname *.hpp -o -iname *.cpp | xargs clang-format -i` and `find . -name CMakeLists.txt | xargs cmake-format -i` at the root of the repo before submitting your PR.
+* It is recommended to call the docs/pre-commit-hook.sh as a git pre-commit hook.
+  * ```ln -s $PWD/docs/pre-commit-hook.sh $PWD/.git/hooks/pre-commit; chmod +x docs/pre-commit-hook.sh``` will do this trick for you
 * Contributions should follow these additional style requirements, which will be checked in code reviews.
   * Function names `snake_case`
   * Variables `camelCase`